 - Even if you do anticipate your student having travel expenses beyond gas costs, resist the urge to include expected transportation costs in any federal or private student loans you or your student take out.
-Even tickets to fly home twice a year can be saved for or purchased using earning from working during the school year.
+Even tickets to fly home twice a year can be saved for or purchased using earnings from working during the school year.
 (Bonus: studies show that students who work 10–20 hours a week while in college have better grades and a higher graduation rate as a group.)

 You may be able to reduce your bottom line by more than $1,000 in transportation costs.

 Another quick way to reduce upfront costs — and the amount you or your student may need to borrow — is to look at the line item for books.
 You may be able to pay relatively reasonable prices for books by buying loose-leaf books printed on three-hole punched paper or digital versions.
 Book rental of new and used copies has also helped reduce costs.

 Books can often be paid for with cash from savings, earnings or high school graduation gifts.
 Encourage your student to only purchase physical books that he or she plans to keep — otherwise renting or using other types of texts are smart ways to reduce overall cost of attendance.